 Students of certain colleges will outperform others.
 This could be due to the schools’ unique curriculum or the type of student they attract.
 One way or the other, there will almost certainly be a trend.

-Tracking the job performance of new hires in relation to their alma mater will give future year’s recruiting efforts valuable direction, and help you budget for the next season of college recruiting.
+Tracking the job performance of new hires in relation to their alma mater will give future year’s recruiting efforts valuable direction, and help you budget for the next season of campus recruiting.